Cash and Cash Equivalents, Explained

 There are a few different kinds of CDs that offer different features.
 Some bank CDs have variable rates that allow you to change the rate once during the term.
 There are also brokerage CDs, which are marketed as securities and sometimes sold by banks to investment companies.

-Owing to their lower risk profile and modest but steady returns, allocating part of your portfolio to CDs can offer diversification that may help mitigate your risk exposure in other areas.
+Owing to their lower-risk profile and modest but steady returns, allocating part of your portfolio to CDs can offer diversification that may help mitigate your risk exposure in other areas.

-Note that a CD which does not permit withdrawals, even with the payment of a penalty, can be considered an unbreakable CD.
+Note that a CD that does not permit withdrawals, even with the payment of a penalty, can be considered an unbreakable CD.
 As such, it wouldn’t be considered a cash equivalent because it cannot readily be converted to cash.

 US Treasury Bills